-Grades: Your grade will be determined by the temperature on a corresponding day in October (1st if your last name begins with A, up through 26th for last names beginning with Z).
-Any complaints and we will switch to December.
+Grades: Your grade will be determined by the temperature on a corresponding day in April (1st if your last name begins with A, up through 26th for last names beginning with Z).
+Any complaints and we will switch to February.
 A more serious answer uses the following information:

-Elements of grading (400 point basis):
+Elements of grading (200 point basis):

-- Midterm (see schedule webpage): 100 points, curved score enters semester gradebook - Cumulative final (see schedule webpage): 200 points, curved score enters semester gradebook - Better curved score: 50 points (= max{curved midterm/2, curved final/4}) - Contributions: Questions and comments, in-class and on Sakai, that are useful to the other students: 50 points needed for basis
+- Only one exam: the final (see date and time below): 150 points, curved - Contributions: Questions and comments, in-class and on Canvas possible inclass presentations, that are useful to the other students: 50 points needed for basis